5 alternatives to college

 Trade schools often offer a hands-on approach rather than a lecture-oriented approach due to the nature of the training.
 Plus, many trade occupations offer competitive salaries or rates, and trade students often walk away with less debt and more job security than those with a traditional college degree.

-Apprenticeships provide on-the-job and classroom training for a variety of high-demand fields, including information technology, health care, cybersecurity, hospitality, plumbing and construction.
+Apprenticeships provide on-the-job and classroom training for certain high-demand fields, including information technology, health care, cybersecurity, hospitality, plumbing and construction.

 Coding boot camps